-\textbf{System Scalibility} To examine the effectiveness of \namex{} in real-world systems, we included the NLP pipeline in our evaluations, which during bursts scales up to 500 cores (Figure~\ref{fig:nlp}).
-Due to the use of best production-grade ML deployment practices, such as lightweight containers and Kubernetes as the back end with the benefit of distributed scheduling and cluster management, we believe \namex{} has the potential to scale to large clusters.
+\textbf{System Scalability} To examine the effectiveness of \namex{} in real-world systems, we included the NLP pipeline in our evaluations, which during bursts scales to more than 500 cores (Figure~\ref{fig:nlp}).
+Due to the use of best production-grade ML deployment practices, such as lightweight containers and Kubernetes as the back-end with the benefit of distributed scheduling and cluster management, we believe \namex{} has the potential to scale to large clusters.

-\textbf{Optimizer Scalibility} As mentioned in Section~\ref{sec:problem-formulation}, we have used the Gurobi solver to solve the IP optimization problem.
+\textbf{Optimizer Scalability} As mentioned in Section~\ref{sec:problem-formulation}, we have used the Gurobi solver to solve the IP optimization problem.
 One critique of using Gurobi is its limitations in the solvable problem space in the time constraints of a real-world autoscaler.
-To guarantee fast autoscaler adaptation to workload fluctuations, the autoscaler should be able to find the next configuration in less than two seconds to leave enough room for the adaptation process itself, which in our experiments was around the same number of 8 seconds that sums up $8+2=10$ which we used as our adaptation monitoring interval.
-We run a set of simulated experiments shown in Figure~\ref{fig:gurobi-scaling} to examine the decision-making time of the \namex{} growth concerning changing the number of available model variants and the number of tasks in the inference pipelines (length of the inference graph). \namex{} can find the optimal configuration for inference pipelines with 10 stages, each with 10 models, in less than two seconds.
+To guarantee fast autoscaler adaptation to workload fluctuations, the autoscaler should be able to find the next configuration in less than two seconds to leave enough room for the adaptation process itself, which in our experiments was around the same number of eight seconds that sums up $8 + 2 = 10$ which we used as our adaptation monitoring interval.
+We conducted a set of simulated experiments shown in Figure~\ref{fig:gurobi-scaling} to examine the decision-making time of the \namex{} growth with respect to the change in the number of available model variants and the number of tasks in the inference pipelines (length of the inference graph). \namex{} can find the optimal configuration for inference pipelines with 10 stages, each with 10 models, in less than 2 seconds.
 Having an effective decision time for inference pipelines beyond these sizes requires faster optimization solutions.
+In addition, \namex{} will adapt to workloads with more SLA violations for pipelines that have SLA requirements lower than the decision-making time of \namex{} (although it will eventually adapt).
 However, most existing inference pipelines~\cite{Deepstreamref} rarely go beyond 10 stages; therefore, \namex{} will be effective for real-world use cases.